 JK: My father worked for the government after World War I. He was never sent over because of his German heritage.
-They wouldn’t send him, so he was in the Wardens at Rock Island Arsenal.
+They wouldn’t send him.
 I remember when my mother took the train to visit she would say there were Indians on the train.
 This is 1916-1917.
 He worked for the government until he retired, Treasury Department, I believe.

 So his parents came from Germany?